cloudquery/cloudquery/website/tables/digitalocean/digitalocean_cdns.md

 # Table: digitalocean_cdns

-This table shows data for Digitalocean CDNs.
+This table shows data for DigitalOcean CDNs.

 The primary key for this table is **id**.